 Get a mentor!!
 You can’t get to where you want to go if you don’t know how to get there!
 You will be going in circles if you try to figure it out yourself.
 Find someone who is already doing what you want to be doing and ask them to be your mentor.
 Ask yourself what qualities/strengths that person has, that you don’t have.
 Find out what things you need to learn or what you need to work on and work on them, immediately!

-While it’s good to set goals that will stretch you a little bit, make sure they are realistic and attainable.
-A person in an entry level position, shouldn’t expect to immediately be promoted as a CEO because they are not experienced.
-Do in fact, break down your goals into more digestible bites so that are more realistic and attainable.
+- While it’s good to set goals that will stretch you a little bit, make sure they are realistic and attainable.
+A person in an entry-level position, shouldn’t expect to immediately be promoted as a CEO because they are not experienced.
+Do, in fact, break down your goals into more digestible bites so that they are more realistic and attainable.

-For example, let’s say your goal is make $20,000 in sales by year end.
+For example, let’s say your goal is to make $20,000 in sales by year-end.
 The goal alone, may seem unattainable, but if you broke it down into $5,000.00 increments throughout the year, it would be more attainable.
 You would be less likely to give up if you are going for a smaller more reachable amount rather than a large sum.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.